-The relativistic mean field models or covariant density functional theories have made remarkable successes in describing various nuclear physics phenomena.
-See, Refs.~\cite{Walecka:1974qa,Reinhard:1989zi,Serot:1984ey,Ring:1996qi,Meng:2005jv,Vretenar:2005zz,jie2016relativistic} for more details.
-In the present work, we take the more conventional meson-exchange formulation, where one starts from the following Lagrangian density, which contains the nucleon and the exchanged $\sigma$, $\rho$, $\omega$ meson, and the photon fields,
+The relativistic mean field models or covariant density functional theories have made remarkable progress in describing various nuclear physics phenomena.
+Refs.~\cite{Walecka:1974qa,Reinhard:1989zi,Serot:1984ey,Ring:1996qi,Meng:2005jv,Vretenar:2005zz,Niksic:2011sg, Liang:2014dma, jie2016relativistic} provide further detail on this topic.
+In the present work, we take the more conventional meson-exchange formulation, starting from the Lagrangian density expressed as Eq.~(\ref{eq1}), which contains the nucleon and the exchanged $\sigma$, $\rho$, $\omega$ meson, and the photon fields,